richardbolt/django-skipjack/README.md

     final_data = (
         # Using a tuples to ensure order of the urlencoded string.
         # This apparently matters a great deal to Skipjack.
+The SerialNumber
+        # must come first, and be followed by the DeveloperSerialNumber.
         ('SerialNumber', '000111222333'),       # Required.
         ('DeveloperSerialNumber', 'ABC123456789'),
         # Billing Information